sales@farahatco.com +9714250025197142500251+ WhatsApp

 The duration of Voluntary Liquidation can vary based on the complexity of the company’s structure, the amount of outstanding debts, and the cooperation of creditors.
 On average, the process can take several months to complete.
 Timely and accurate cooperation from all parties involved can expedite the process.

 Employee rights and entitlements are a priority during Voluntary Liquidation.
 Employees are typically entitled to their pending salaries, end-of-service benefits, and other dues.
-The company, under the guidance of the liquidator, ensures that these payments are made in accordance with labor laws before the business is officially closed.
+The company, under the guidance of the liquidator, ensures that these payments are made by labor laws before the business is officially closed.

 Shahnaz Kaushar is a senior Trademark and Intellectual Property (IP) Expert.
 She has handled some of the firm’s complex, high-profile cases – many involving the protection of trademark and IP rights.